JohnFunkCode/DivideListIntoEvenGroupsByName/README.md

 ``````
 Generate a CSV file with 1000 random name entries that reflect the diverse population of Denver, Colorado.
 Each entry should include a first name, last name, gender, and age.
 The following conditions must be met:

-	1. The first names should include a mix of common male and female names, with approximately 20 names for each gender.
-Male first names may include: John, Carlos, Mohammed, Liam, etc. Female first names may include: Mary, Maria, Sophia, Emma, etc.
+	1. The first names should include a mix of common male and female names, with approximately 100 different names for each gender.
+The names should reflect a diverse population including Anglo, Hispanic, African American and Asian names.
-	2. There should be at least 100 different last names, reflecting a diverse population.
+	2. There should be at least 500 different last names, reflecting a diverse population.
 These last names should include Anglo, Hispanic, African American, and Asian names, such as: Smith, Garcia, Nguyen, Kim, Ali, etc.
 	3. Gender should be randomly assigned as “Male” or “Female.”
 	4. Each person should be assigned a random age between 4 and 65.
 	5. The file should be named random_names_with_age_diverse_100.csv and contain the following columns: “First Name”, “Last Name”, “Gender”, and “Age”.